-A Discretionary Trust is when money or other assets from your Estate are left in Trust.
-The Trust is managed by appointed Trustees who decide which people become Beneficiaries and when and how they should receive any inheritance.
+A discretionary trust is when money or other assets from your estate are left in trust.
+The trust is managed by appointed trustees who decide which people become beneficiaries and when and how they should receive inheritance from the trust.

-This might arise if you want to leave assets to your grandchildren, but there is a possibility that further grandchildren will be born before you pass away.
-The terms of the Trust empower the people you have appointed to manage the Trust (known as the Trustees) to use their discretion to decide which, of the potential Beneficiaries you’ve named, become Beneficiaries.
-The Trustees have complete discretion on the matter, which is why they are called ‘Discretionary’ Trusts.
+This can be a good solution if you want to leave assets to your grandchildren, but you expect more grandchildren could be born in the future.
+The people you have appointed to manage the trust (known as the trustees) can use their discretion to decide which, of the potential beneficiaries you’ve named, actually become beneficiaries.
+The trustees have complete discretion, which is why they are called discretionary trusts.

-A Discretionary Trust is extremely useful if you are not sure how you want to ultimately distribute your Estate or if that decision will be directly influenced by other circumstances that you cannot be sure of at the time of making your Will.
-By making a Discretionary Trust, you pass the decision of how and when the Trust will be distributed over to the Trustees, who make the decision for you.
-When setting up the Trust in your Will, you will specify which assets should be included from your Estate and the names of potential Beneficiaries, but you give power to your Trustees to decide how and when the Trust is going to be distributed and to whom.
+A discretionary trust is extremely useful if you are not exactly sure how you want to distribute your estate or if it could be influenced by circumstances you can't be sure of when making your will.
+By making a discretionary trust, you pass the decision of how and when the trust will be distributed over to the trustees, who make the decision for you.
+When setting up the trust in your will, you will specify which assets from your estate should be included in the trust and the names of potential beneficiaries.
+You then give power to your trustees to decide how and when the trust is going to be distributed and to whom.

-This may sound a strange thing to do on the face of it, but there are many reasons why this may be a good idea.
-If one of your children has a problem with alcohol or with drugs, is very bad with money or has gambling problem, this would probably make you reluctant to leave them a significant amount of money.
-Whilst they may not be ‘on the straight and narrow’ now, this doesn’t mean they won’t be in the future and this type of Trust allows you to effectively ‘defer’ their rights to the assets until the Trustees feel it is appropriate.
+This could sound strange on the face of it, but there are many reasons why this can be a good idea.
+For example, if one of your children struggles to manage their own finances, this could make you reluctant to leave them a significant amount of money.
+A discretionary trust allows you to effectively ‘defer’ their rights to the assets until the trustees feel that it's appropriate.

-Of course, you might want to give some guidelines for the Trustees to follow.
-That is why it is standard practice to leave a Letter of Wishes alongside your Will, in which you can advise when, and in what circumstances, you would like your Beneficiaries to receive their assets.
-The Trustees can take these wishes into consideration but are by no means bound by them, if they feel it is in the best interests of the Beneficiaries.
+Of course, you might want to give some guidelines for the trustees to follow.
+That is why it is standard practice to leave a letter of wishes alongside your trust will.
+This is a letter in which you can advise when, and in what circumstances, you would like your beneficiaries to receive their assets.
+The trustees can take these wishes into consideration but are by no means bound by them, if they feel it is in the best interests of the beneficiaries.

-One example might be that you wish all your grandchildren to receive their share of the Trust on their 21st birthday, so long as each is deemed to be capable of handling their own affairs.
-The Trustees follow these instructions for all your grandchildren bar one, who is not thought to have the maturity to handle a large sum of money.
-The Trustees fear he/she will fritter it away, so withhold his/her share for another five years, by which point he/she is deemed responsible enough to receive their inheritance.
+One example might be that you wish all your grandchildren to receive their share of the trust on their 21st birthday, so long as each is deemed to be capable of handling their own affairs.
+The trustees follow these instructions for all your grandchildren bar one, who is not thought to be able to manage a large sum of money.
+The trustees fear he/she will not use the money responsibly, so withhold his/her share for another five years, by which point he/she is deemed responsible enough to receive their inheritance.

-- Cannot manage their own affairs, perhaps because they are not old enough or they are mentally disabled
+Cannot manage their own affairs, perhaps because they are not old enough or they do not have the mental capacity

 In some situations, you can also request that a beneficiary's share is only released in certain circumstances.
 For instance, if your son has an addiction, you can say that he should only receive his inheritance if he recovers from his illness.
 If he does not, his share should be divided amongst your other children.